gnadgnaoh/BShieldExperimentation/docs/DETECTION.md

 **Reference link:** <https://vneid.gov.vn/shield-warning?code=4>

 This error occurs when you use google's debug tools to run.
 This won't happen in the production build of the app.
-If you experience this error, please contact the app developers or lemme know.\
+If you experience this error, please contact the app developers or let me know.

 ## Error Code 5 (Root Detection, Rare)